RWAP/PrinterToPDF/README.md

 For testing, store the file (called test1.prn) to be converted in the same directory as printerToPDF (eg /home/printerToPDF)

 You can then convert it with:
-./printerToPDF 3 0 font2/SIEMENS.C16 1 sdloff /home/printerToPDF/output
+``./printerToPDF 3 0 font2/SIEMENS.C16 1 sdloff /home/printerToPDF/output``

-You could easily change the code to pass the input filename as a parameter.
+You can also pass the input filename as a further parameter ``./printerToPDF 3 0 font2/SIEMENS.C16 1 sdloff /home/printerToPDF/output /home/pi/epson_data.raw``

 IMPORTANT NOTE
 The ESC/P standard and ESC/P2 standard are different in how they handle line spacing.
 The ESC/P standard uses 1/72" units, whereas the later ESC/P2 standard uses 1/60" units.